 Applicants who are denied admission are encouraged to re-apply for a future year.
 By improving the areas suggested on the original decision letters (i.e. improving grades by taking community college courses, devoting more time and energy to a new art portfolio, etc.), many of those individuals re-applying for admission are accepted.
 To re-apply, applicants should submit a new application form and indicate that they have applied previously for admission.
-The Office of Admissions retains all materials submitted by applicants for a period of five years, so items such as transcripts, letters of recommendations, and test scores can be transferred from the applicants' original file to the new application file.
+The Office of Admissions retains all materials submitted by applicants for a period of five years, so items such as transcripts, letters of recommendations (optional for applicants to DigiPen's undergraduate degree programs,) and test scores can be transferred from the applicants' original file to the new application file.
 Students who are re-applying need to supply the following materials only:

 - New application form.

-- \$75 application fee.

-- Any new or updated documents, such as new transcripts, new test scores, etc.

-- One additional letter of recommendation if those already on file are more than twelve months old. - A short essay describing the progress and improvements that the applicant has made in the areas recommended in the original decision letter.
+Please submit online. - \$35.00 application fee. - Any new or updated documents, such as new transcripts, new test scores, etc.One additional letter of recommendation if those already on file are more than twelve months old.
+Please note that letters of recommendation are REQUIRED for applicants to DigiPen's graduate program but are NOT RE-QUIRED for applicants to the undergraduate degree programs. - A short essay describing the progress and improvements that the applicant has made in the areas recommended in the original decision letter. - After submitting their new application, readmission applicants are encouraged to contact the Office of Admissions by email at admissions@digipen.edu to confirm whether any additional materials are needed for the completion of their application.